synbol/Awesome-Parameter-Efficient-Transfer-Learning/README.md

 - **Hyperprompt: Prompt-based task-conditioning of transformers,** ICML 2022.

-  *He, Yun and Zheng, Steven and Tay, Yi and Gupta, Jai and Du, Yu and Aribandi, Vamsi and Zhao, Zhe and Li, YaGuang and Chen, Zhao and Metzler, Donald and others.*
+  *He, Yun and Zheng, Steven and Tay, Yi and Gupta, Jai and Du, Yu and Aribandi, Vamsi and others.*

   [[Paper](https://proceedings.mlr.press/v162/he22f.html)][Code]